YangLing0818/RPG-DiffusionMaster/README.md

     <td width=100% style="border: none"><img src="__asset__/demo/object/icefire.png" style="width:100%"></td>
     </tr>
     <tr>
-    <td width="100%" style="border: none; text-align: center; word-wrap: break-word">Text prompt: A beautiful landscape with a river in the middle the left of the middle is in the evening and in the winter with a big iceberg and a small village while some people are skating on the river and some people are skiing, the right of the river is in the summer with a volcano in the morning and a small village while some people are playing.
+    <td width="100%" style="border: none; text-align: center; word-wrap: break-word">Text prompt: A beautiful landscape with a river in the middle the left of the river is in the evening and in the winter with a big iceberg and a small village while some people are skating on the river and some people are skiing, the right of the river is in the summer with a volcano in the morning and a small village while some people are playing.
 </td>
   </tr>
 </table>